multi-age support teacher

 Stress Management – Possesses the capacity to maintain personal control and a balanced approach to stressful conditions.

-Experience and/or desire in serving multi-cultural, socially diverse population.
+- Experience serving multi-cultural, socially diverse population desired.

 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee is frequently required to stand; walk; sit; use hands to finger, handle or feel and reach with hands and arms.
 The employee is occasionally required to climb or balance; stoop, kneel, crouch or crawl and taste or smell.
 The employee must lift and/or move 70 lbs.

 The noise level in the work environment is usually moderate, but can be loud at times.